Qumulo/docs/administrator-guide/upgrading-qumulo-core/feature-log.md

   <li>We’ve identified a known issue that affects event processing in the Cloud-Based Monitoring (CBM) service Qumulo Core 6.1.0.3.
 This issue is resolved in Qumulo Core 6.2.0.1.</li>
 </ul>
 {{site.data.alerts.end}}

+* Added Adaptive Data Protection to the REST API and `qq` CLI and made performance improvements
+* Added Transparent Platform Refresh to the REST API and `qq` CLI
+* Added S3 configuration settings to the Web UI
+* Improved hard link creation

 ## Qumulo Core 6.1.1
 {{page.varDownloadsRelnotes}}